 “The earth is our greatest teacher, our knowledge holder and our divine authority.” – Aunty Lauren Jarrett, 2023

 Presented by Arts Northern Rivers and curated Kylie Caldwell.
-Elders and weavers include: Bindimu, Casino Wake Up Time, Janelle Duncan, Madeleine Grace, Lauren Jarrett, Tania Marlowe, Bianca Monaghan, Krystal Randall, Rhoda Roberts AO, Kyra Togo and Margaret Torrens.
+Elders and weavers included: Bindimu, Casino Wake Up Time, Janelle Duncan, Madeleine Grace, Lauren Jarrett, Tania Marlowe, Bianca Monaghan, Krystal Randall, Rhoda Roberts AO, Kyra Togo and Margaret Torrens.

 “To collect and hold the sacred materials of countless generations somehow makes time shift, and reality shape change.
 Troubles fall away for an hour or a day while the reeds or vinesor feathers move in and out of the other strands, we see the underlying lessons that change is ever constant.” – Melissa Lucashenko, 2023